Data-driven verification and synthesis of stochastic systems via barrier certificates: Preliminaries and Problem Statement

 We denote a finite trajectory of the system by $\xi(t):=x(0)x(1)\ldots x(t)$, $t\in \mathbb{N}_0$. \end{definition}

 In this work, we assume that the map $f$ and the distribution of the uncertainty $\pr_w$ are unknown.
-Instead, we assume we can \payam{collect} \emph{independent} and \emph{identically distributed} \payam{state pairs $(x_i,x^+_i)$} by initializing the system at $x_i$ and observing its \payam{next state $x^+_i$}.
-The collected dataset is denoted by
+Instead, we assume we can \payam{collect} $N$ \emph{independent} and \emph{identically distributed} \payam{state pairs $(x_i,x^+_i)$} by initializing the system at $x_i$ and observing its next state as \Ali{$x^+_i=f(x_i,w_i)$ for some random sample $w_i$}.
+The collected \Ali{dataset is denoted by}